BDS-001/FormatMyCV/README.md

 1. Create a new directory in `src/templates/` (e.g., `src/templates/yourTemplate/`)
 2. Create the main template component (`YourTemplate.jsx`)
-3. Create template-specific CSS (`YourTemplate.css`)
+3. Create template-specific CSS Modules (`YourTemplate.module.css`)
 4. Add any template-specific components in a `components/` subdirectory
+5. Create corresponding CSS Modules for each component (`Component.module.css`)
-5. Update the template selector in `PreviewContainer.jsx`
+6. Update the template selector in `TemplateSelector.jsx`

 Each template should be completely self-contained with its own:
 - Main component
-- CSS styles with scoped class names
+- CSS Modules for scoped styling
-- Any template-specific components
+- Any template-specific components with their own CSS Modules
 - Print media queries

 ## 🖨️ Printing Your Resume